finbourne/lusid-sdk-java-preview/sdk/docs/CalendarsApi.md

 # **listCalendarsInScope**
 > PagedResourceListOfCalendar listCalendarsInScope(scope, asAt, page, start, limit, filter)

-[BETA] ListCalendarsInScope: List all calenders in a specified scope
+[BETA] List all calenders in a specified scope

 List calendars at a point in AsAt time.